Rosuav/20SideOut/notes/NOTES.md

 reveal details about things you haven't yet gotten up to.
 And there'll be unmarked spoilers for the movie "Inside Out", too.
 Just sayin'.

+Sadness's player has some experience with this game system, and is avoiding spoilers.
+The other players are brand new to this, but know gaming generally.

 Each of the five PCs has some sort of special ability - a kind of class skill or spell or something.
 Subject to revision, current theory is: